-Figure 122 · New Project Creation Wizard - Add HDL Source Files Page
+Figure 141 · New Project Creation Wizard - Add HDL Source Files Page

-Import File - Click this button to navigate to the disk location of the HDL source.
+Import File - Navigate to the disk location of the HDL source.
 Select the HDL file and click Open.
-The HDL file is copied to the Libero Project in the prj_folder/hdl folder.
+The HDL file is copied to the Libero Project in the <prj_folder>/hdl folder.

-Link File - Click this button to navigate to the disk location of the HDL source.
+Link File - Navigate to the disk location of the HDL source.
 Select the HDL file and click Open.
 The HDL file is linked to the Libero Project.
 Use this option if the HDL source file is located and maintained outside of the Libero project.

-Delete - Click this button to delete to remove the selected HDL source file from your project.
+Delete - Delete the selected HDL source file from your project.
 If the HDL source file is linked to the Libero project, the link will be removed.